 Forty-five percent of all rabies deaths occur in Asia.
 Rabies mortality is relatively widespread across the countries of the region, but India leads the world (so to speak), with 25,000 annual deaths.

 Fortunately, treatment is available in the West and, to a lesser extent, the developing East.
 But without treatment, rabies has a nearly 100% fatality rate.

-Bats are the victims of countless myths, and they elicit quite a bit of unnecessary fear.
+Bats may be the victims of countless myths and elicit quite a bit of unnecessary fear.
 But their potential to spread rabies is very real.

 And transmission can occur much easier than you may think.